Hashtag coordination across the Fediverse

 “Fediverse” might not be an accurate concept to capture social, fair, autonomous production and distribution, but “social music” might be something very different, and in the end these tags are to be used mostly in the Fediverse social networks…

-I miss some feedback that helps me get a sense about how to proceed, but I’ll proceed anyway because I can’t think of a lower hanging fruit than hashtags to improve music & musicians discoverability.
+I miss some feedback that helps me get a sense about how to proceed, but I’ll proceed anyway :slight_smile: because I can’t think of a lower hanging fruit than hashtags to improve music & musicians discoverability.

 I’ll update the top post with my draft suggestion above, with the intention to move it to Knowledge base.
 There is one point I keep thinking about and I really welcome your feedback: